cdoty/9918-Adventures/PK8002/Readme.md

 Bit 0 ($01) Printer ready (?)
 Bit 1 ($02) Signal printer (?)
 Bit 3 ($08) Sets the display width to 256 or 512.
-&emsp;&ensp;If the bit is cleared, the screen is 256 pixels wide, and 4 colors per pixel can be used.
+If the bit is cleared, the screen is 256 pixels wide, and 4 colors per pixel can be used.
-&emsp;&ensp;If the bit is set, the screen is 512 pixels wide, and 2 colors per pixel can be used.
+If the bit is set, the screen is 512 pixels wide, and 2 colors per pixel can be used.
 Bit 4 ($10) Enable screen.
 If the bit is set, the screen is enabled.
 Bit 5 ($20) Indicates RUS(?)
 Bit 6 ($40) Set the screen height.
 If the bit is cleared, the screen is 192 pixels tall.
 If the bit is set, the screen is 212 pixels tall.